A look at Jaws by Peter Benchley

-While I touched on the novel briefly during my article on the author, as a novel, Jaws is remarkable in its own right.
+While I touched on the novel briefly during my article on the author, as a novel, Jaws is quite remarkable in its own right.
 When first published, the book was highly regarded as a chilling page turner, making the rounds in both the Book of the Month Club and the Reader’s Digest, as well as remaining on the New York Times Best Seller List for almost a year, a rare feat at the time.
-In its heyday, Jaws sold 9.5 million copies, and has sold around 20 million copies at the time of Peter Benchley’s death.
+In its heyday, Jaws sold 9.5 million copies, and had sold around 20 million copies at the time of Peter Benchley’s death in 2006.
 While the movie itself is notable for being the first modern blockbuster, the novel made its own pop cultural impact, specifically in being the first successful modern thriller novel, and Peter Benchley, along with the likes of Clive Cussler, Tom Clancy, Michael Crichton and John Grisham, would become one of its most notable contributors.

 If there is one quality both the book and the movie share, it’s that both keep you on the edge of your seat, largely thanks to the superb writing style of your book.
 I mean it when I say the author Peter Benchley is tragically overlooked as a writer, and as Jaws showcases, he was and is one of the all time best when it comes to a gripping page-turner.
 His prose is masterful, especially the ones from the view of the shark, which a few exceptions aside, may be the best chapters from the eyes of a predatory animal ever written, and the novel makes several allusions and references to other literary works, especially Moby Dick.
 The result is a book far richer than its thriller origins might otherwise indicate, and a far cry from the ‘airport novel‘ many critics write off.